Near optimal sparsity-constrained group testing: improved bounds and algorithms: Non-Adaptive Group Testing with -Sized Tests

-We denote by $k'$ the number of infected individuals under the remaining $n'$ individuals, and let $\theta'$ be the value such that $k' = \Theta((n')^{\theta'})$, which is well-defined due to the following.
+It remains to handle the second step, and specifically, argue that after adding the $\gamma = 2 \frac{n}{\Gamma + 1}$ individuals (one to each test) \geb{we can guarantee the success of SCOMP.} We denote by $k'$ the number of infected individuals under the remaining $n'$ individuals, and let $\theta'$ be the value such that $k' = \Theta((n')^{\theta'})$, which is well-defined due to the following.

-\begin{claim} Under the preceding setup, we have \whp that $\theta' = \theta$. \end{claim} \begin{proof} As we remove $\gamma = \frac{2}{\Gamma+1}n$ individuals randomly, the number of infected individuals in the left-over is a hypergeometrically distributed random variable $\vec K' \sim H \bc{n, k, n'}$.
-Thus, the Chernoff bound for the hypergeometric distribution guarantees \whp~that Hence, the assertion follows. \end{proof} In the second step, we analyse the remaining part of the graph, in which the $\gamma$ remaining items are placed into one test each. \begin{lemma} If $\theta < 1/2$, then the \DD~ algorithm recovers $\SIGMA$ \whp~ from $(\cGg^*, \hat \SIGMA)$ provided that it recovers $\SIGMA[\cGg^{*,r}]$ \whp~from $(\cGg^{*,r}, \hat \SIGMA[\cGg^{*,r}])$. \end{lemma} \begin{proof} The intuition behind our mildly delicate combinatorial proof is as follows.
-Essentially, the lemma follows from the observation that in the third neighborhood of each positive test we find exactly one infected individual \whp.
-Indeed, if $\theta < 1/2$, \whp~ there are no two infected individuals in a finite neighborhood in $\cGg^*$, as the expected number of such individuals is bounded by $\sim O \bc{ n \frac{k^2}{n^2} }= o(1)$.
+\begin{claim} Under the preceding setup, we have \whp~that $\theta' = \theta$. \end{claim} \begin{IEEEproof} As we remove $\gamma = \frac{2}{\Gamma+1}n$ individuals randomly, the number of infected individuals in the remaining part is a hypergeometrically distributed random variable $\vec K' \sim H \bc{n, k, n'}$.
+Thus, the Chernoff bound for the hypergeometric distribution guarantees \whp~that and the assertion follows. \end{IEEEproof} In the second step, we analyse the remaining part of the graph, in which the $\gamma$ remaining individuals are placed into one test each.
+To do so, the following lemma turns out to be useful.

+\geb{ \begin{lemma} Under the matching-based model $\cGg^*$ with $\theta < \frac{1}{2}$, it holds \whp~that there are no two infected individuals within distance 4 in the graph. \end{lemma} \begin{IEEEproof} By construction, it holds with probability one that $\cGg^*$ has individual-degree at most two, and test-degree at most $\Gamma = \Theta(1)$.
+Hence, all degrees are bounded.
+This means that for any given individual $x$, the set of individuals $x'$ with $\dist(x,x') \le 4$ has size $O(1)$.
+For any two individuals $x$ and $x'$, the probability of both being infected is $O((k/n)^2)$, and a union bound over the $O(n)$ possible pairs with $\dist(x,x') \le 4$ increases this probability to $O(n (k/n)^2)$.
+The assumption $\theta < \frac{1}{2}$ implies that $k = o(\sqrt n)$, and thus, we have $O(n (k/n)^2) = o(1)$, which establishes the lemma. \end{IEEEproof} }